Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Related Work

 \subsection{Hysteretic Q-Learning (HQL)}

-Hysteretic Q-Learning (HQL) \cite{matignon2007hysteretic} attempts to mitigate this issue by injecting overestimation into the value estimation by reducing the learning rate for negative updates.
-Two learning rates $\alpha$ and $\beta$, named increase rate and decrease rate, are respectively used for updating overestimated and underestimated TD error $\delta$:
+Hysteretic Q-Learning (HQL) \cite{matignon2007hysteretic} attempts to improve independent learning by injecting overestimation into the value estimation by reducing the learning rate for negative updates.
+Two learning rates $\alpha$ and $\beta$, named the increase rate and the decrease rate, are respectively used for updating overestimated and underestimated TD error $\delta$: